RedBeardLab/zeeSQL-doc/docs/references.md

 (integer) 4
 ```

-We can read the elements from the stream using the standard redis stream interface.
+We can read the elements from the stream using the standard Redis stream interface.
-In this case we are going to read only the first two elements.
+In this case, we are going to read only the first two elements.

 ```
 127.0.0.1:6379> XRANGE foo_stream - + COUNT 2